passbutler/passbutler-documentation/Documentation.md

 #### AES-256-GCM {#aes-256-gcm}

-A symmetric encryption algorithm with a key length of 256 bit in Galois/Counter mode (GCM) that ensures not only the privacy of the data but also the authentication to protect against tampering the encrypted data.
-A random initialization vector (IV) that must never be recycled is needed for the block mode.
-The algorithm is very fast and suitable for all kinds of data amounts.
+A symmetric encryption algorithm with a key length of 256 bit in Galois/Counter mode (GCM) that ensures not only the confidentiality but also the integrity of the data to protect against tampering the encrypted data.
+A random initialization vector (IV) that must never be reused is needed for operation.
+The algorithm is fast and suitable for all kinds of data amount.

 #### RSA-2048-OAEP {#rsa-2048-oaep}